aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Time-series validation
 ~~~~~~~~~~~~~~~~~~~~~~

+FEDOT uses in-sample forecasting for time-series validation.
-While using FEDOT for forecasting you can set two parameters that will effect
+While using FEDOT for forecasting you can set ``cv_folds`` parameter that sets number
-the way pipelines are evaluated during structural design:

-- ``cv_folds``
-- ``validation_blocks``

-Let's consider meaning of these parameters.

-There are two approaches to time-series forecasting: in-sample and out-of-sample.
-For example, our trained model forecasts 10 values ahead and our training sample length is 100.
-With in-sample
-forecast we will predict 10 last values of our training sample using 90 first values as prehistory.
-With out-of-sample we will predict 10 future values of the training sample using the whole sample of 100 values
-as prehistory.

-To obtain forecast with length exceeding the forecast length (depth) model was trained for, we use iterative prediction.
-For example, our trained model forecasts 10 values ahead, but we want to forecast 20 values.
-With out-of-sample approach we would predict 10 values and then use those values to forecast
-another 10 values.
-But with in-sample approach we forecast already known parts of
-time-series.
-And after forecasting first 10 values we would use real values from time-series
-to forecast next 10 values.

-FEDOT uses in-sample forecasting for time-series validation. ``validation_blocks`` specifies
-number of steps made during in-sample forecast.

-For instance, ``forecast length=10`` and
-``validation_blocks=3`` then while validation in-sample forecast of length
-``forecast_length * validation_blocks = 30`` will be used.

-``cv_folds`` parameter sets number of folds for cross validation of a time-series.
+of folds for cross validation of a time-series.

-Finally, using ``cv_folds`` and ``validation_blocks`` together will result in splitting
-a time-series into ``cv_folds`` number of folds and applying in-sample forecast with
-``validation_blocks`` number of steps in each fold.
+The size of validation sample in each fold is almost the maximum possible size and multiple of ``forecast_length``.

 |ts_cv|